mazarskov/ScreenTime/README.md

 # ScreenTime

-ScreenTime is an app to track how much time you have spend across various applications on Windows.
+ScreenTime is an app to track how much time you have spent across various applications on Windows.

 The app is stil in development, so any feedback and suggestions are appreciated!